For proof of investors’ growing interest in cryptocurrency, look no further than the financial apps already on your phone.

 |Venmo||Bitcoin, Ethereum, Litecoin, Bitcoin Cash||No||Yes|

-Its accessibility as an investment platform is a big draw for many — whether they’re investing in crypto or the stock market — but it’s also what can make Robinhood so risky.
+Its accessibility as an investment platform is a big draw for many — whether they’re investing in crypto or the stock market — but it’s also what can make Robinhood riskier.
 It’s been criticized for making trading too game-like and encouraging volatility through active trading, rather than long-term investment growth.
 Just like stock trades, approaching an already-speculative asset like crypto with that mindset can make your investment even more of a gamble.

 Whether you’re considering Robinhood or an app like Venmo, remember that cryptocurrency is highly volatile.
 Even if you’re just putting in a few dollars to experiment, it’s smart to approach your investment with a long-term mindset — once you’re sure it won’t stand in the way of your other financial goals — and be prepared to buy and hold over time rather than participating in active trading.